stanfordnlp/dspy/components-in-dspy/data-handling/examples.md

 # Examples:DSPy :: Tensor:PyTorch

 Many frameworks have a "core" data structure.
-For example, numpy uses arrays, pandas has dataframes, and PyTorch utilizes Tensors.
+For example, pandas has dataframes and PyTorch utilizes Tensors.
 In DSPy, we work with **Example**, which are very similar to Python `dict`s but have a few useful utilities.

 ## Creating an `Example`